toughpixels/toughpixels.github.io/content/tips/clean-up-inkscape-svg-for-web/index.md

 ### Making SVGs Smaller

 By default, SVG gives you a lot of numerical precision when making SVGs.
 On the web, this can be a liability, and make edits much harder.
-Reduce the size of your files by going to `Edit > Preferences`, find the `SVG Output` option, and reduce the `Numerical precision` to 1 or 2 to save decimal places.
+Reduce the size of your files by going to `Edit > Preferences`, find the `SVG Output` option, and reduce the `Numerical precision` to around 5.
+YOu can't go too small or drawing the SVG will be impossible.

 ### Saving Work For Later